matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 breakdown which incrementally explains how everything fits together.

  1. An "insertion" event for the batch is added to the start of the batch.
-    This is the starting point of the next batch and holds the `next_batch_id` that we return in the batch send response.
+    This will be the starting point of the next batch and holds the `next_batch_id` that we return in the batch send response.
 The application service passes this as `?batch_id`
  1. A "batch" event is added to the end of the batch.
 This is the event that